writethedocs/www/docs/conf/portland/2020/news/schedule.rst

 Conference platform
 --------------------

-The conference will be held on https://hopin.to/, which not only provides a stage for our amazing speakers, but also has integrated chat, unconference rooms with breakout calls, and impromptu 1-on-1 meetings.
+The conference will be held on https://hopin.to/, which not only provides a stage for our amazing speakers, but also has integrated chat, unconference rooms with breakout calls, expo booths, and impromptu 1-on-1 meetings.
 We're updating our Welcome Wagon guide, to be released soon, so it'll all feel familiar before you've even arrived.

 Full presentation schedule
 --------------------------